 I get this question all the time: Do you really have to take your shoes off to practice?
 Well, no—you don’t have to.
 But, as with many things in life, you might be missing out on something good if you don’t.

 Yoga is about more than just “performing” a pose so it looks like something out of a magazine.
 It’s about connecting to your body, and—spoiler alert—your feet are a big part of that connection.
 Sure, shoes provide stability, and if you’re like me, maybe you appreciate the extra support while pretending you’ve mastered the Warrior III pose.
-But here’s the thing: when you practice barefoot, you give your feet a rare moment of freedom.
+But here’s the thing: when you practice chair yoga or gentle yoga barefoot, you give your feet a rare moment of freedom.
 No more being trapped in shoes all day like they're prisoners in a foot-sized cell.

 And hey, you might notice that your balance improves.
 Without shoes, your feet get to engage in ways they rarely do.
 Suddenly, that tricky Tree Pose feels a little less like you’re going to topple over like a lumberjack just felled you.
 You may even find yourself moving more naturally, almost as if you’re meant to be barefoot (which, surprise, you are).